InsaafSaheed/Dino-bot-game/Readme.md

 # Chrome Dino Bot

 A Python-based bot that plays the Chrome Dino game automatically.
-It uses computer vision techniques to detect obstacles and make the dinosaur jump to avoid them.
-The bot utilizes the OpenCV and PyAutoGUI libraries to achieve automated gameplay.
+The bot utilizes the PyAutoGUI libraries to achieve gameplay.